About

 The objectives of the Portal

 The Caribbean region is particularly threatened by multiple natural disasters, exacerbated by the impacts of climate change.
-The impacts on the populations and territories of the caribbean are exacerbated by factors of social vulnerability, economic and environmental, as well as a culture of risk to increase.
-A good understanding of the risks by the populations in the caribbean is essential.
+The repercussions on Caribbean populations and territories are heightened by factors of social, economic, and environmental vulnerability, as well as a risk culture that needs to be strengthened.
+A good knowledge of risks by Caribbean populations is thus essential.

-The portal “Caribbean Risks” is a platform for information, advocacy and networking, dedicated to the understanding and prevention of natural hazards in the whole of the Caribbean.
-This portal is intended to enable centralized access and ease to reliable information, researched and organized on natural hazards and the protective measures, scattered on various websites.
-Available in French, English and Spanish, the portal is regularly updated with new resources.
+The “Caribbean Risks” portal is a platform for information, awareness-raising, and networking, dedicated to the understanding and prevention of natural risks throughout the Caribbean.
+This portal aims to provide centralized and easy access to reliable, sourced, and organized information on natural risks and protection measures, disseminated across different websites.
+Available in French, English, and Spanish, the portal is regularly updated with new resources.

-The centralization of all of the existing information on the hazards and the effects of climate change faced by the caribbean territories is essential for populations to gain a better understanding of the risks and adopt measures for the protection of individual and family needed.
+The centralization of all existing information on hazards and the effects of climate change facing Caribbean territories is essential so that populations acquire better knowledge of risks and adopt the necessary individual and family protection measures.

-This portal has been developed within the framework of the program Ready360 of the PIRAC with the financial support of the INTERREG Caribbean.
+This portal was developed within the framework of the PIRAC's Ready360 program with financial support from INTERREG Caribbean.

-INTERREG Caribbean is a program of European Territorial Cooperation which aims to strengthen the links between the territories of european overseas and their neighbours in the Caribbean.
-It supports collaborative projects in the areas of environment, sustainable development, risk management, innovation, or health, in a logic of cross-border cooperation and regional solidarity.
+INTERREG Caribbean is a European Territorial Cooperation that aims to strengthen ties between European overseas territories and their Caribbean neighbors.
+It supports collaborative projects in the fields of environment, sustainable development, risk management, innovation, and health, in a logic of cross-border cooperation and regional solidarity.

-By funding portal project, INTERREG Caribbean and the european Union reaffirm their commitment to strengthening the resilience of populations in the face of natural hazards, in a regional context, highly exposed to the effects of climate change and to natural disasters.
+By funding this portal project, INTERREG Caribbean and the European Union reaffirm their commitment to strengthening the resilience of populations against natural hazards, in a regional context highly exposed to the effects of climate change and natural disasters.

-This support allows the creation of a tool that is accessible to all stakeholders and citizens of the Caribbean, to better understand, anticipate and manage the risks.
+This support enables the creation of a tool accessible to all actors and citizens of the Caribbean, to better understand, anticipate, and manage risks.

 Who are we ?

-The OECS is an international intergovernmental organization with a mission of " promoting and supporting sustainable development through regional integration, collective action and development cooperation ".
-The meeting of countries that share a geographical proximity and cultural characteristics and physical within an organization allows member States to work together to achieve common goals.
-In this context, the members of the OECS have an ease of mobility for their citizens, a reduction or elimination of customs barriers, a common approach in terms of health, agriculture, economics, or environmental.
+The OECS is an international intergovernmental organization with the mission of "promoting and supporting sustainable development through regional integration, collective action, and development cooperation."
+The gathering of countries sharing geographical proximity and cultural and physical characteristics within an organization allows member states to act together to achieve common objectives.
+In this framework, OECS members benefit from facilitated mobility for their citizens, a reduction or elimination of customs barriers, a common approach in terms of health, agriculture, economy, or even environmental matters.

 The Caribbean Disaster Emergency Management Agency CDEMA

-CDEMA – Agency Caribbean Emergency Management in case of Disaster – is an inter-governmental agency in charge of disaster management in the Caribbean Community (CARICOM).
+CDEMA – Caribbean Disaster Emergency Management Agency – is an intergovernmental agency responsible for disaster management within the Caribbean Community (CARICOM).

-Key player in the strategy of disaster risk management in the Caribbean, the CDEMA main missions mobilization and aid coordination, the mitigation of the consequences and the coordination of the regional response in case of disasters.
-CDEMA is also working on the establishment and continuous improvement of the capacity of response to the catastrophes of the United States, and has an advocacy role in the adoption of policies and legislative frameworks on disaster risk management at national and regional level.
+A key player in the disaster risk management strategy in the Caribbean, CDEMA's main missions are the mobilization and coordination of relief, mitigation of consequences, and coordination of the regional response in case of disasters.
+CDEMA also works on establishing and continuously improving the disaster response capacities of Member States and has an advocacy role in the adoption of policies and legislative frameworks on disaster risk management at national and regional levels.

-The French Red Cross, through the PIRAC, intends to contribute to the preparation and awareness of the natural disasters of the caribbean populations and to increase the resilience of local populations.
-The PIRAC, entity based in Guadeloupe, is active in four fields of action :
+The French Red Cross, through PIRAC, aims to contribute to the preparation and awareness of natural disasters for Caribbean populations and to increase the resilience of local populations.
+PIRAC, an entity based in Guadeloupe, operates in four fields of action:

-• The response to disasters : the PIRAC strengthens the capacities of response to the catastrophes of the local actors and deploys the necessary human, material and organizational in the event of disasters in the Region
+- Disaster response: PIRAC strengthens the disaster response capacities of local actors and deploys human, material, and organizational resources in case of disasters in the Region

 Contact